sulinchowdhury/sulinchowdhury2.github.io/_pages/Research.md

 <img align="left" width="320" height="460" src="/files/projections_pic3.PNG"> <font size="-1.2">
 <br/> <br/>
-Resource news shocks and revenue windfalls each generate distinct governance dynamics underlying the Resource Curse.
-Leveraging quasi-experimental subnational variation in offshore oil discoveries and subsequent revenue realizations in Brazil, I find that (i) municipalities where discoveries are realized enjoy significant growth in revenues and spending, but fail to improve public goods provision or stimulate economic activity; (ii) municipalities that experience discovery announcements but never receive anticipated windfalls suffer declines in revenues, investment, and public goods provision.
-Discovery announcements draw less-educated candidates into local politics, and shortfalls between anticipated and realized oil revenues reduce reelection rates for incumbents.  </font>
+Natural resource news shocks and revenue windfalls each generate distinct governance dynamics underlying the Resource Curse.
+Leveraging quasi-experimental subnational variation in offshore oil discoveries and subsequent revenue realizations in Brazil, I find that (i) municipalities where discoveries are realized enjoy significant growth in revenues and spending, but fail to improve public goods provision or stimulate local economic activity; (ii) municipalities that experience discovery announcements but never receive anticipated windfalls suffer long-term declines in revenues, investment, and public goods provision.
+Electoral responses underlie these dynamics.
+Discovery announcements draw less-educated candidates into local politics–potentially worsening rent-seeking and state capacity–and shortfalls between anticipated and realized oil revenues reduce reelection rates for incumbents–increasing turnover and disrupting public service delivery.
+Results highlight the importance of accounting for heterogeneity in discovery realizations, and reveal mismanagement of windfalls and adjustment costs after disappointment as two faces of the Resource Curse.  </font>
 <br/><br/>

 <br/><br/>